MicrosoftDocs/power-automate-docs/articles/ui-flows/create-remote-desktop.md

 1. Select **Save**, and then test your UI flow.

-1. (Optional, but recommended) When calling this UI flow from another flow, use a Key Vault to retrieve the username and password from a secure location, to avoid storing the login info in the flow itself and so that the connection info for multiple machines can be managed in a single place.
+1. When calling this UI flow from an automated flow, it is recommended to use a key management solution such as [Azure Key Vault](https://azure.microsoft.com/services/key-vault/) to retrieve the username and password and pass them to the sensitive text inputs of the UI flow dynamically, rather than storing them in the flow itself.

+1. Additionally, enable Secure Inputs in the Settings menu for the "Run a UI flow for desktop" action in the flow that is calling the UI flow to ensure that the the inputs are not stored in the run history.

 ### To retrieve an output from a remote computer, use the Extract Text from Image action while recording: